Skip to main content

 Hiring Manager: Amy Kundrat, Director of Innovation Community

-Yale Ventures is seeking a highly motivated and creative Innovation Community Associate to support our marketing and communications efforts, helping to amplify the stories and impact of Yale’s innovation ecosystem.
+We are seeking several highly motivated and creative Innovation Community Associate to support our marketing and communications efforts, helping to amplify the stories and impact of Yale’s innovation ecosystem.
 This role offers an opportunity to engage with entrepreneurs, researchers, and industry leaders while gaining hands-on experience in digital marketing, storytelling, and community engagement.
+Each role is at least 20 hours a week with the potential to be full-time.

 Who You Are: